 Many people believe that consumers undervalue fuel economy.
-Several types of evidence support this conclusion: consumers appear confused about the nonlinear relationship between fuel costs and fuel economy ratings (Larrick and Soll 2008); car shoppers have a poor ability to recite the components necessary to do a proper valuation (Turrentine and Kurani 2007); and econometric estimates of implicit discount rates imply myopic valuations (Hausman 1979; Dubin and McFadden 1984).
+Several types of evidence fuel this belief: consumers appear confused about the nonlinear relationship between fuel costs and fuel economy ratings (Larrick and Soll 2008); car shoppers have a poor ability to recite the components necessary to do a proper valuation (Turrentine and Kurani 2007); and econometric estimates of implicit discount rates imply myopic valuations (Hausman 1979; Dubin and McFadden 1984).

 If consumers do not fully value fuel economy, then the relative efficiency of a gasoline tax over fuel economy taxes (or fuel economy regulation) may be lost because fuel taxes shift consumer vehicle choice by increasing the value of fuel efficiency.
-As a result, some advocate fuel economy taxes or regulation on the grounds of consumer fallibility (see Greene et al. [2005] for an example and Helfand and Wolverton [2009] and Greene [2010] for literature reviews).
+As a result, some advocate fuel economy taxes or regulation on the grounds of consumer fallibility (see Greene, Patterson, Singh and Li (2005) for an example and Greene (2010) and Helfand and Wolverton (2009) for literature reviews).

 To test for consumer fallibility, researchers have sought to understand how vehicle prices respond to gasoline price changes.
 If consumers fully value fuel economy, economic theory makes sharp predictions about how the relative prices of efficient and inefficient vehicles should change when gasoline prices move.
-Results have been mixed, with Kilian and Sims (2006) finding significant underadjustment; Allcott and Wozny (2010) finding modest underadjustment; and Busse, Knittel, and Zettelmeyer (2009) and Sallee, West, and Fan (forthcoming) finding full adjustment.
+Results have been mixed, with Kilian and Sims (2006) finding significant underadjustment, Allcott and Wozny (2009) finding modest underadjustment, and Sallee, West and Fan (2009) and Busse, Knittel and Zettelmeyer (2009) finding full adjustment.
 Importantly, modest consumer bias is not sufficient to overturn the strong preference for direct fuel taxation.
-Fischer, Harrington, and Parry (2007) show that consumer undervaluation must be severe in order for fuel economy taxation (or regulation) to be a desired strategy, given the other inefficiencies it creates.
+Fischer, Harrington and Parry (2007) show that consumer undervaluation must be severe in order for fuel economy taxation (or regulation) to be a desired strategy, given the other inefficiencies it creates.
 While the literature on consumer valuation of fuel economy is not completely settled, evidence thus far indicates that it is unlikely that undervaluation is sufficient to overcome the other drawbacks of fuel economy taxation.